Wisconsin: Religion

-The percentage of Wisconsin residents who belong to various affiliations as of 2014 were: Christian 81% (Protestant 50%, Roman Catholic 29%), Mormon 0.5%, Jewish 0.5%, Muslim 0.5%, Buddhist 0.5%, Hindu 0.5%, and unaffiliated 15%.
+According to Public Religion Research Institute's 2022 American Values Survey, those identifying with a religion or spiritual tradition were approximately 75% of the state's population.
+69% of Wisconsinites self-identified as Christian.
+Specifically, 25% of respondents identified as Mainline Protestant, 12% as Evangelical Protestant, 4% as other Protestants, and 27% as Catholic.
+Roughly 25% of the population were unaffiliated with any religious body.
+Small minorities of Jews (1%), Hindus (1%), Buddhists (1%), Jehovah's Witnesses (1%), Unitarian Universalists (1%), Muslims (<1%), Mormons (<1%), and other faiths exist according to this study.

-Christianity is the predominant religion of Wisconsin.
-As of 2008, the three largest denominational groups in Wisconsin were Catholic, Evangelical Protestant, and Mainline Protestant.
-As of 2010, the Catholic Church had the highest number of adherents in Wisconsin (at 1,425,523), followed by the Evangelical Lutheran Church in America with 414,326 members, and the Lutheran Church–Missouri Synod with 223,279 adherents.
-The Wisconsin Evangelical Lutheran Synod, the synod with the fourth highest numbers of adherents in Wisconsin, has their headquarters in Waukesha, Wisconsin.
+Christianity is the predominant religion in Wisconsin.
+Per the Association of Religion Data Archives' 2020 study, Catholicism was the single-largest denomination with 1,237,342 adherents, followed by the Evangelical Lutheran Church in America with 316,245 members and the Wisconsin Evangelical Lutheran Synod with 209,788 adherents.
+276,904 adhered to nondenominational Christianity.

 Crime

 Statewide FBI Crime statistics for 2009 include 144 murders/non-negligent manslaughter; 1,108 rapes; 4,850 robberies; 8,431 aggravated assaults; and 147,486 property crimes.
 Wisconsin also publishes its own statistics through the Bureau of Justice Information and Analysis.
 The state reported 14,603 violent crimes in 2009, with a clearance rate (% solved) of 50%.
 The state reported 4,633 sexual assaults in 2009, with an overall clearance rate for sexual assaults of 57%.